 My father was determined to prove that girls didn’t have to be poor at math.
 He hired a tutor, a woman, who he hoped would teach me something different, something that I wasn’t getting in school.
 I stared blankly as she walked me through each step of the increasingly complex problems.
 There was no feminine mystique.
 There was no secret beauty or interconnectedness exposed that might have inspired me to want to learn what, to her, was simply basic math, and to me, simply torture.

-The BGI teaching staff does a tremendous job of introducing the beauty, the complexity, the intrigue of what is possible in the future should one allow themselves permission to see, feel, touch, hear and connect to a complex living system in the lectures which precede each of the hands on courses.
-The lectures give a detailed look into both from whence we have come as chiropractors to a sense of the amazingly complex map of where we are headed.
-The mathematics come alive.
+BioGeometric Integration® does a tremendous job of introducing the beauty, the complexity, the intrigue of what is possible in the future should one allow themselves permission to see, feel, touch, hear and connect to a complex living system in the lectures which precede each of the hands-on courses.
+The material gives a detailed look into both from whence we have come as chiropractors to a sense of the amazingly complex map of where we are headed.
+Mathematics comes alive.

 Had I asked my tutor why she had fallen in love with math enough to make it the subject of her life’s work, I wonder if she would have said “I can see myself” or, “in seeing the patterns and equations I can see how connected we all are.”
 Had it been the latter, I think I would have taken the bait.
 But as a 15 year old, I was too interested in finding my chosen beloved to bother asking what fed and inspired her.

-As a staff instructor for BGI EU, I have a new chance to not only see and feel and know the beauty and poetry that I am, that you are and what we are, separately and together, but also to take you on the journey with me, to show you the poetry in the math, and to witness you fall in love with the possibilities.
-It is daunting, but so exciting to think that the basic geometry of the living system as presented in BGI I, II and III allows us to delve into the language and depth of the body without having to pull out our fingers, toes, abacus and compass in order to comprehend where we are going with the person we are working with and how to get there.
+As a Steward of BGI Europe Seminars® I have a new chance to not only see and feel and know the beauty and poetry that I am, that you are and what we are, separately and together, but also to take you on the journey with me, to show you the poetry in the math, and to witness you fall in love with the possibilities.
+It is daunting, but so exciting to think that the basic geometry of the living system as presented in The Posterior, Anterior, Sagittal, Coronal Geometries allows us to delve into the language and depth of the body without having to pull out our fingers, toes, abacus and compass in order to comprehend where we are going with the person we are working with and how to get there.
+With the added depth of Infinite Possibilities, we are fluent in Geometry and now dive into complexity with grace and knowledge.